RoboCup-SSL/ssl-go-tools/cmd/ssl-logcutter/README.md

 Use go-get to install this executable:

 ```
-go get -u github.com/RoboCup-SSL/ssl-go-tools/ssl-logcutter
+go get -u github.com/RoboCup-SSL/ssl-go-tools/cmd/ssl-logcutter
 ```

 ## Usage

 The binary is called `ssl-logcutter`.
-There are no parameters available right now.
-A list of log files that should be processed must be provided after the parameters.
+Run it with `-h` to print usage information.